GlobalGovernanceFramework/governance-framework-site/README.md

   - **/src/lib/i18n/**: Holds the JSON files for internationalization and translation.
 - **/static/**: Contains static assets like images (logo.svg), PDFs, and other files that don't need processing.
 - **/documentation/**: Houses internal project documentation, including the `style-guide.md`, strategic plans, and archives.
 This content is for contributors and is not part of the live website.
+- **/source-materials/**: Frameworks outlines from the iterative creation process.
 - **/CONTRIBUTING.md**: Guidelines for how to contribute to the project.